Centre for Research in Children's and Young Adult Literature

 The Astrid Lindgren Memorial Award was founded by the Swedish government in 2002 and is administrated by the Swedish Arts Council.
 At SEK 5 million, it is the world's largest award for children's and young adult literature.
 The award is given annually to a single laureate or to several.
 Authors, illustrators, oral storytellers and reading promoters are eligible for the award, which is designed to promote interest in children's and young adult literature.
 An expert jury selects the laureate(s) from candidates nominated by designated institutions and organisations worldwide.

-DCU nominating meetings are held every February and are open to everyone with a teaching, research or purely personal interest in children’s and young adult literature.
+DCU nominating meetings are held in February and are open to everyone with a teaching, research or purely personal interest in children’s and young adult literature.